plasma-umass/ChatDBG/README.md

 by [Emery Berger](https://emeryberger.com)

 ChatDBG is a Python debugger that integrates large language models to help debug your code.
 With ChatDBG, you can ask your debugger "why" your program failed, and it will provide a suggested fix.
+As far as we are aware, ChatDBG is the first debugger to automatically perform root cause analysis and to provide suggested fixes.

 ## Installation